Elham-Rabbany/Supervised_ML/README.md

 # Supervised_ML_Classification
-Supervised ML_Classification - Predicting Housing Prices
+Predicting House Prices: A Classification Approach

 In this project, we will create a model that predicts the price of a house based on its characteristics. overview of steps: